Joint pain and inflammation can occur in response to an infection, usually of the genitourinary or gastrointestinal tract.

 When reactive arthritis is caused by infection of the genitals or urinary tract, antibiotics are given, but this treatment does not always relieve the arthritis and its optimal duration is not known.

-Joint inflammation is usually treated with a nonsteroidal anti-inflammatory drug Nonsteroidal Anti-Inflammatory Drugs In some cases, treating the underlying disorder eliminates or minimizes the pain.
-For example, setting a broken bone in a cast or giving antibiotics for an infected joint helps reduce pain.... read more (NSAID).
-Sulfasalazine or drugs that suppress the immune system (such as azathioprine or methotrexate) may be used, as in rheumatoid arthritis Diagnosis Rheumatoid arthritis is an inflammatory arthritis in which joints, usually including those of the hands and feet, are inflamed, resulting in swelling, pain, and often destruction of joints.... read more .
+Joint inflammation is usually treated with a nonsteroidal anti-inflammatory drug Nonsteroidal Anti-Inflammatory Drugs Pain relievers (analgesics) are the main drugs used to treat pain.
+Doctors choose a pain reliever based on the type and duration of pain and on the drug's likely benefits and risks.
+Most pain... read more (NSAID).
+Sulfasalazine or drugs that suppress the immune system (such as methotrexate) may be used, as in rheumatoid arthritis Diagnosis Rheumatoid arthritis is an inflammatory arthritis in which joints, usually including those of the hands and feet, are inflamed, resulting in swelling, pain, and often destruction of joints.... read more .

 Corticosteroids can also be injected into a severely inflamed joint or inflamed tendons to relieve symptoms.